-Automate for Simplicity and Flexibility
+Automate for simplicity and flexibility

 Putting automation at the heart of processes is essential to achieve the always-on approach most businesses now require — and settling for time-based batch processing just doesn’t cut it anymore.
 Bulletproof uptime is clearly a must for workload automation, but there’s another crucial attribute: flexibility.